|

 At that time, the German army was amassed on the coastline of Northern

 France.
-An invasion attempt was imminent and Kent's lengthy coastline
+An invasion attempt was thought to be imminent and Kent's lengthy coastline

 was vulnerable.
 Although Whitstable was not the most likely landing